Frequency Matters: Fast Model-Agnostic Data Curation for Pruning and Quantization: Experiments

-\paragraph{Evaluating Scalability} We evaluated the computational efficiency of \methodname against COLA across various dataset scales, to assess its scalability (\textbf{G1}).
-While already in \cref{tab:pruning_single,tab:quantization_single} the runtime superiority of \methodname is clear, we also tried varying the number of calibration samples $k$ from 16 to 2048 on two downstream tasks, such as ARC-C and WinoGrande, to better understand the computational complexity trade-off between \methodname and COLA.
+\paragraph{Evaluating Scalability} We evaluated the efficiency of \methodname against COLA across various dataset scales, to assess its scalability \Guno.
+While already in \Cref{tab:pruning_single,tab:quantization_single} the runtime superiority of \methodname is clear, we also tried gradually subsampling two datasets, namely ARC-C and WinoGrande, to better understand the computational complexity trade-off between \methodname and COLA.
 Results are reported in \Cref{fig:scalability}.
 On a small dataset like ARC-C, COLA needs from a few seconds with a small 3B model to some minutes using a large 70B model, with the forward pass becoming a bottleneck even on a dataset of this size.
-We observe a similar trend with WinogGande, which is an order of magnitude larger than ARC-C. COLA with a 70B model requires over 3 hours, while \methodname takes just 9 seconds.
+We observe a similar trend with WinoGrande, which is an order of magnitude larger than ARC-C. COLA with a 70B model requires over 3 hours, while \methodname takes just 9 seconds.
 Overall, \methodname is 104$\times$ faster over the 3B model, and achieves up to 1330$\times$ speed up over the 70B model.

-\paragraph{Remarks} To conclude, the results highlight that while model-based curation becomes computationally prohibitive as LLMs scale in size, our model-agnostic approach (\textbf{G2}) provides a near-zero-overhead solution (\textbf{G1}) that maintains high-fidelity calibration without requiring inference.
-Crucially, it is important to notice that the efficiency gain is model-agnostic; once a calibration set is computed, it is fixed and reusable across different models and compression techniques.
+\paragraph{Remarks} To conclude, the results highlight that while model-based curation becomes computationally prohibitive as LLMs scale in size, our model-agnostic approach \Guno is a near-zero-overhead solution \Gdue that maintains high-fidelity calibration without requiring inference.
+Crucially, the efficiency gain is model-agnostic; once a calibration set is computed, it is fixed and reusable across different models and compression techniques.
 Moreover, the Multi-Domain version of \methodname overcomes the necessity of a \textit{lucky} pick from a plethora of datasets and samples.
-In contrast, the proposed hierarchical sampling approach provides a compressed model that, on average, outperforms models compressed separately on single domains (\textbf{G3}).
+The proposed sampling approach provides a compressed model that, on average, outperforms models compressed separately on single domains and single languages \Gtre.